SillyTavern/Extension-VRM/README.md

 ## Character Selection

-These settings allow you to manage characters and assign vrm models to them.
+These settings allow you to manage characters and assign VRM models to them.

 1. **Refresh Button**:
    - Click the refresh button to update the list of characters in the current chat.

 2. **Select Character**:
-   - Use the drop-down list to choose a character to assign a vrm model to.
+   - Use the drop-down list to choose a character to assign a VRM model to.

 3. **Remove Button**:
    - Click this button to delete the assigned model for a character.